EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 OR<br/>
 pip install \<library name\>

-Substitue \<library name\> with the name of the library, for example for the library bs4: "pip install bs4".
+Substitute \<library name\> with the name of the library, for example for the library bs4: "pip install bs4".

 ## Directory structure